How To Become a Guitar Technician

 [Maintain] perseverance through all the crazy variables you just can’t control.
 Also, attitude.
 Negativity spreads thick, so it’s easy to come into an already difficult day and hear your Production Manager say ‘this sucks.’
 It can take you down when realistically you can say, ‘it doesn’t have to suck.’”

-Kenny Barnwell is a Touring Music Tech who has worked with Ariana Grande, Travis Tritt, The Band Perry and Clint Black, among others.
+Kenny Barnwell is a Touring Music Tech who has worked with Ariana Grande, Travis Tritt, Amos Lee, Seal, The Band Perry, and Clint Black, among others.
 He is also a Songwriter and creator of the Music Products and Education company Ol’ Kens Brand.
-He is the author of Backstage Pass: 10 Things to Consider When Becoming a Touring Music Tech.
+He is the author of Backstage Pass: 10 Things to Consider When Becoming a Touring Music Tech and Stagehand 101.
+You can check out more of Barnwell’s music industry advice on the podcast The Fascinating Business of Music.